sindresorhus/create-dmg/readme.md

 ## DMG

-The DMG requires macOS 10.13 or later and has the filename `App Name 0.0.0.dmg`, for example `Lungo 1.0.0.dmg`.
+The DMG requires macOS 10.13 or later and has the filename `App Name 0.0.0.dmg`.
+For example, `Lungo 1.0.0.dmg`.

 It will try to code sign the DMG, but the DMG is still created and fine even if the code signing fails, for example if you don't have a developer certificate.